JMiller777/MTGCardKeeper/README.md

-# MagicCardCollectionManagementSystem
+# Magic: The Gathering Card Collection Management System
 Author: John Miller
+2018/05/13

 This desktop/web application allows users to create, retrieve, update and delete cards and card images.
 It was created using the Visual Studio